loregalli/Approved-Shoes/README.md

 - 🏟️ **Field-ready tool** to make officials’ work more efficient

 ## 🚀 Functionality
-The mobile app, instead, uses a non-relational JSON file as a DataBase to handle data queries.
+The mobile app uses a non-relational JSON file as a DataBase to handle data queries.
 JSON was chosen over a database because the dataset is relatively small and doesn’t require complex queries.
 This choice was made for simplicity, portability, speed and flexibility.
 For larger datasets or more advanced queries, a relational database (e.g., SQLite) would be more suitable.

 The Python interface, instead, is built on an SQLite database, which is queried instantly when the user makes a selection from the drop-down menu.
 This choice was made to try both possibilities.